 - Take out another mixing bowl.
 Place in all of the listed ingredients under "Dakgalbi Marinade".
 Mix thoroughly.

 - Cut cabbage, sweet potato into bite-sized pieces.
 Cut onion, spring onions and perilla leaves into thin slices.
 Measure 1 cup of Korean rice cakes.
+(Note: If you are using frozen rice cakes, place in some warm water to soften them up first)

 - Now back to the chicken: Strain the chicken and wash-off the milk under running water.
 Let the chicken drip-off excess water.
 Then place the chicken pieces into the spicy dakgalbi marinade.
 Let it sit in the marinade for at least 30 minutes.